Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Decoherence

 {\it ``Does decoherence solve the measurement problem?
 Clearly not.
 What decoherence tells us is that certain objects appear classical when observed, But what is an observation?
 At some stage we still have to apply the usual probability rules of Quantum Theory."} E. Joos \cite{Joos}.

 We will, of course, not reproduce the complete discussion by these authors here and would turn the interested reader to the corresponding references.

 However, we will see that, when dealing with cosmology, the problem becomes even more vexing and acute.
-Nonetheless, most researchers in the field seem to take some version of decoherence as the paradigm where the direct application of the standard forms of quantum mechanics to the problem at hand finds its justification.
-Significantly, the diversity of precise approaches indicates some degree of in-satisfaction of some researchers with the views of others \cite{Cosmologists}.
+We should note however, that there exists in the field a widespread notion that some version of decoherence provides the paradigm where the direct application of the standard forms of quantum mechanics to the problem at hand finds its justification.
+Significantly, the diversity of precise approaches indicates also a degree of disagreement in the field, about the details of such schemes\cite{Cosmologists}.

 Before engaging on the specific discussion of the cosmological case, let us review briefly what decoherence is, and what it can and cannot do.